 After atomic sections are identified, they are nested within code blocks.
 An index is used to indicate where in the original ERB document a node was found, and these indices are used to determine the parent of an atomic section.
 An atomic section's range is the range of indices of its contents.
 Atomic sections are identified at the top-most level, the ERBDocument, and then moved to be contained in the separate atomic section lists that ERBTag nodes maintain.
 This is useful later when determining component expressions, to see if an atomic section is within, for example, an ERB tag with a loop.
 If an atomic section's range is indices 3-5, for example, and an ERBTag has range 2-6, the atomic section will be nested within that ERBTag.

-Once atomic sections have been nested, if-else branches can be split in ERBTag nodes.
+Once atomic sections have been nested, branches can be split in ERBTag nodes.
 This is necessary for identifying selections in component expressions.
 For each node that looks like a selection (for example, its s-expression has an if or a case statement), the split_branch method is called on it.
-This method determines which of the node's contents belongs in which branch by comparing s-expressions.
+This method determines which of the node's contents belongs in which branch by analyzing s-expressions.

+The method first checks that the node on which it is operating looks like a selection by calling the selection? method.
+By convention, the names of Ruby predicates (methods that return a Boolean value) end in a question mark.
+The selection? method checks the node's s-expression for :if, :case, or :when--Ruby symbols which indicate a branch.
+Ruby's unless keyword is represented by :if in an s-expression.
+If the node is not a branch, the split_branch method returns without doing anything.

+The direct ERBTag children of the node are considered, and split_branch is called recursively on each of these first.
+This is to split nested branches, such as an if statement within an if statement, first.
+The node's list of branch content, maintained as a field within the class, is initialized to an empty array.
+This array will eventually be an array of arrays, where each sub-array represents a branch in the node.
+For example, if the node's Ruby source were if condition1 then blah; elsif condition2 then bleh; else bloh; end, then its branches would be [[blah], [bleh], [bloh]].

+If the node has no ERBTag children, the atomic sections in the node are the node's only branch, so they are appended to the list of branches and the method returns.
+If there are children, the method next identifies pivot points in the node.
+Consider the following Ruby: